HTTP Commands

 AsIsBooleanOutput Yahoo Finance and MSN Money JSON values as is.

-CollapsedNodesStringInclude specified XML nodes into the parent node column.
+CollapsedNodesStringInclude specified XML nodes in the parent node column.

 FirstRowIntegerSet the first row of the source data to output.

-KeptNodesStringAdd the specified XML or JSON nodes to the output even if the column has no data.
+KeptNodesStringInclude specified XML or JSON nodes in the output, even if they have no data.

 PagesIntegerSet the number of pages to load.

-SkippedNodesStringExclude XML nodes or JSON properties with specified paths from the output.
+SkippedNodesStringExclude specified XML nodes or JSON properties from the output.

 HTTP Headers

-Add HTTP headers separated by single CR, LF, or CRLF after the URL line.
-Separate header names and values by a colon.
+Add HTTP headers after the URL, separated by a single CR, LF, or CRLF.
+Use a colon to separate header names and values.

 For example: